Penny Johnson Jerald

 Penny Johnson Jerald (born March 14, 1961) is an American actress.
-She played Beverly Barnes on the HBO comedy series The Larry Sanders Show, Kasidy Yates on the syndicated science fiction series Star Trek: Deep Space Nine, Sherry Palmer on the Fox series 24, Captain Victoria "Iron" Gates on the ABC comedy-drama series Castle, and Dr. Claire Finn on the Fox/Hulu science-fiction series The Orville, and voiced Sarafina in the films The Lion King and Mufasa: The Lion King.
+She played Beverly Barnes on the HBO comedy series The Larry Sanders Show, Kasidy Yates on the syndicated science fiction series Star Trek: Deep Space Nine, Sherry Palmer on the Fox series 24, Captain Victoria "Iron" Gates on the ABC comedy-drama series Castle, and Dr. Claire Finn on the Fox/Hulu science-fiction series The Orville, and the voice of Sarafina in The Lion King.

 Early life

-Penny Johnson was born 14 March 1961 in Baltimore, Maryland, one of seven siblings.
-Johnson aspired to be an actress as a child.
+Johnson was born in Baltimore, Maryland, one of seven siblings.
+She aspired to be an actress as a child.
 She first attended Western High School before transferring to Park School of Baltimore.
 Johnson trained at the Juilliard School, where her classmates in 1982 included Megan Gallagher, Jack Kenny, Jack Stehlin, and Lorraine Toussaint.